mhx/dwarfs/doc/mkdwarfs.md

     Include named fifos and sockets in the output file system.
 These are not included by default.

+  * `--header=`*file*:
+    Read header from file and place it before the output filesystem image.
+    Can be used with `--recompress` to add or replace a header.

+  * `--remove-header`:
+    Remove header from a filesystem image.
+Only useful with `--recompress`.

   * `--log-level=`*name*:
     Specifiy a logging level.